lovoski/fisherman/README.md

   cd src && make
   ```
 - how to deploy<br>
-  the usage should be `fisherman <localhost> <max requests concurrently>`, the `localhost` must be the ip address of the server in it's local network, so that the service can be accessed from other virtual machines of actual clients.
-For example, if you plan on starting the server on wsl2 and open a client on windows, the `localhost` must be the ip address of wsl2 rather than `127.0.0.1` or `localhost`, the client in windows should also access the service through the actual ip.
+  the project now uses `nlohmann json` as conf reader, to run the server, simply `./fisherman`, but the file `conf.json` should be completed first, the `"mysql_password"` is compulsory for now, only a machine that is ready for mysql root user can execute the binary successfully. the `"localip"` should be the ip address of the server in it's local domain, in ubuntu, the ip can be obtained by `ifconfig`, for example, if you need to access the server deployed in wsl2 from windows, the `localip` should be the exact ip of wsl2 rather than `127.0.0.1` or `localhost`.

 ## dependencies